Info: 4 Filter, 5 Stage Water Purification System

 - M Simkin

-- Stage 1: 30 micron dirt/rust/sediment filter (3 extra filters are included).
+- Stage 1: 30 micron dirt/rust/sediment filter (1 extra filter is included).

 - Stage 5: 1 GPM flow rate UV-C sterilization filter with AC transformer adapter.